 This website showcases social media work already conducted as part of the Trusting News project.
-With the help of 14 news outlets, we studied users' reactions to social media strategies designed to build trust.
+With the help of 14 news outlets in 2016, we studied users' reactions to social media strategies designed to build trust.
 What we've learned can help journalists influence what the public chooses to believe, and to pass along.
 (In a rush?
 Jump straight to these ideas worth stealing

 or these DIY worksheets